repoforge/repoforge.github.com/package/quickstart.md

 layout: default
 title: quick start
 ---

 # Quick Start build system

-You want to spin out some fancy repoforge action yourself.
-Test rebuilding spec files before asking for a pull request perhaps.
+You want to spin out some fancy RepoForge action yourself.
+Test rebuilding SPEC files before asking for a pull request perhaps.
 Here is a quick start guide with the possible commands you might run:

 * Spin out a new RHEL/CentOS machine